Energetic children run circles around their parents. Wearable devices can count how many footsteps go into those circles.

 Depending on the model, fitness trackers can measure the steps a child walks and the miles they bike, all while monitoring their heart rate, body temperature, and other vital signs of health.
 More importantly, the devices can incentivize children to meet daily goals to move more often.

-Keep in mind that a recent study on teenagers’ use of fitness wearables observes there isn’t much medical research on the technology’s impact on adolescents and younger children.
+A recent study on teenagers’ use of fitness wearables observes there isn’t much medical research on the technology’s impact on adolescents and younger children.
 And the tech companies that manufacture them only recently started to market to young kids.
 Nonetheless, some pediatricians recommend wearables, saying they do lead to improved fitness routines.

 Your child or teen might ask for one.
 But before you buy a device, Abigail Seibert, PhD, a psychologist in Boston Children’s Optimal Wellness for Life (OWL) Program, advises that you first consider some disadvantages and advantages.